ohsu-comp-bio/funnel/deployments/gce/README.md

 DEPRECATED: This guide uses VM images for deployment, but using Docker containers is much quicker and easier.
 See deployments/gce-cos.

-This guide covers deploying a Funnel server and workers to [Google Cloud Compute (GCE)][1].
+This guide covers deploying a Funnel server and nodes to [Google Cloud Compute (GCE)][1].
 You'll need to create a Google Cloud project, and install the [gcloud][2] SDK.

 ## Create a Funnel VM Image

-A Funnel [image][3] provides the basic dependencies and configuration needed by both Funnel servers and workers, and allows instances to start more quickly and reliably.
+A Funnel [image][3] provides the basic dependencies and configuration needed by both Funnel servers and nodes, and allows instances to start more quickly and reliably.

 Manually creating a GCE image can be tedious, but the Funnel [image installer][4]